Guide

 When to use it

-• Use this section when you want to understand how lists, favorites, and saved workspace state are connected.
+• Good fit when you want to understand how lists, favorites, and saved workspace state are connected.

 • It is useful when you need to create, switch, rename, or delete a list and want to know what happens after that.